chilipeppr/widget-font2gcode/README.md

 Pass in {<br>
     callback: yourmethod, // the method we will callback with gcode string.<br>
     text: "my text", // the text you want rendered<br>
-    height: 10, // float. height in mm. defaults to 10.<br>
+    size: 10, // float. size as height in mm. defaults to 10.<br>
     fontName: "helvetiker", // helvetiker, optimer, gentilis, droid/droid_sans, droid/droid_serif. defaults to helvetiker.<br>
     fontWeight: "bold", // regular, bold. defaults to regular.<br>
     align: "left", // left, center, right. defaults to left.<br>